707 N. Broadway

 Baltimore, MD 21205

 Dr. Jones received a bachelor's of science from the University of Manchester (UK) in 1985, and a doctoral degree from the University of Manchester in 1989.
 After obtaining his doctoral degree, Dr. Jones spent a year as a Royal Society Fellow at Shinshu Universuty in Matsumoto, Japan.
 In 1990, he was appointed a research fellow in the Department of Surgery at the University of Maryland at Baltimore (UMAB).
 In 1994, Dr. Jones became an assistant professor of surgery at UMAB.
 He joined the Hopkins/Kennedy Krieger Institute faculty in 1997.
-Dr. Jones is currently the administrative laboratory manager for the Genetics Laboratories at the Kennedy Krieger Institute, as well as a research associate in neurology at Johns Hopkins.
+Dr. Jones is currently the Director of the Peroxisomal Diseases Section in the Genetics Laboratories at the Kennedy Krieger Institute, as well as a research associate in neurology at Johns Hopkins.

 Dr. Jones' scientific interests lie in the field of peroxisomal disorders.
 The primary disorder he is concerned with is X-linked adrenoleukodystrophy (X-ALD).
 Elevated plasma levels of very long chain fatty acids (VLCFA) are diagnostic of X-ALD.
 An assay for plasma VLCFA was developed in this laboratory and is now used by many other laboratories.
 Use of this assay has identified more than 2500 patients with peroxisomal disorders.
 It is also used for prenatal diagnosis, and more than 500 pregnancies have been monitored as a result of it.
 This laboratory is a major reference laboratory for peroxisomal disorders both nationally and internationally.